diomcferreira/Working-Class-Tattoo-Shop-Milestone-Project-1/readme.md

 ## UX

 This is a very simple and straightforward  website that I made for anyone who could be interested in getting a new tattoo.
 With a form for contacting a specific artist or whoever is free, a customer can be in direct communication with the artisrt of their choice.

 It's a single page, scrolling website that allows the user to quickly look for and find what they are looking for, whether it's contact information, a gallery of some of the artists work or just a shop phone number.

+### Business goals

+- To be able to showcase artist work + what services are offered
+- get new bookings easily through "contact us" form
+- drive traffic to each artists Instagram accounts
+- inform customers of location using map

+### Customer goals

+- quickly and easily see what products are offered
+- learn about specific tattoo artist & check even more of their work on Instagram
+- be able to quickly contact a specific artist I like
+- know about what to expect & where to find the shop and contact in case I need to

 ## Existing Features